Forest Investment Program

 ||

-Proposed Life of Fund | The FIP is subject to the CIF ‘sunset clause’ which proposes the closure of the CIF once a new financial architecture becomes effective under the UNFCCC regime.
-The implementation of the CIF ‘sunset clause’ has been suspended repeatedly and in 2019 indefinitely.
-Until such time, donors and recipients operate under the existing framework. | ||
+Proposed Life of Fund | The FIP was subject to the CIF’ ‘sunset clause,’ which was designed to phase out the CIF once a new financial architecture under the UNFCCC became effective.
+However, in June 2019, the CIF governing board decided to indefinitely postpone the implementation of this ‘sunset clause.’
+As of now, the donors and recipients continue to operate under the existing framework. | ||

 ||

-Financial inputs and fund size | Contributions to the FIP total USD 785 million.
-The contributors include Australia, Denmark, Japan, Norway, Spain, Sweden, United Kingdom and the United States.
+Financial inputs and fund size | Contributions to the FIP total approximately USD 750 million.
+The contributors include Australia, Denmark, Japan, Netherlands, Norway, Spain, Sweden, Switzerland, United Kingdom and the United States.
+Contributions to the CIF, including the FIP, can be classified as Official Development Assistance (ODA) by contributing countries, provided they meet standard OECD-DAC criteria.
+These include:

 ||

 Activities Supported | The FIP is currently active in 23 countries; these are Bangladesh, Brazil, Burkina Faso, Cambodia, Cameroon, Congo Republic, Cote d’Ivoire, Democratic Republic of Congo, Ecuador, Ghana, Guatemala, Guyana, Honduras, Indonesia, Lao People’s Democratic Republic, Mexico, Mozambique, Nepal, Peru, Rwanda, Tunisia, Uganda, and Zambia.
+The activities supported by the FIP include:

 FIP investments also mainstream climate resilience considerations and contribute to multiple co-benefits such as biodiversity conservation, protection of the rights of Indigenous Peoples and local communities, and poverty reduction through rural livelihoods enhancements. |